Archives — Getting Out of Babylon

 It was important for me to get out of Babylonish religion, especially so because I didn’t know I was steeped in it to begin with.
 Most folks — regardless of their religious affiliation — would likely argue they aren’t involved with Babylon, as did I. What I understood much later, and these folks might not immediately understand, is that religion is a mind control program designed to steal your soul.

 Folks often get involved in religions via being “born in”.
 In other circumstances, they voluntarily decide to find a faith home at a later time in life.
-This blogroll is my archives to explain my stance for leaving the family religion and not embracing another faith.
+These posts are my archives to explain my stance for leaving the family religion and not embracing another faith.
 For me, it’s imperative to be free, and I felt trapped by the Jehovah’s Witnesses’ beliefs!
 How about you?
 Have a look around, use what is useful — and leave the rest behind.

 What is an expert?
 According to Danish Physicist Niels Bohr, “An expert is a person who has made all possible errors within a limited range of human experience.”
 I can certainly claim my fair share of obstacles and “errors” during my lifetime which challenges the very foundations of mental health and emotional wellness.
 Early on, I became labelled as the “sick one” in the family.
 Let me explain.
 After growing up in an abusive family environment dominated by an oppressive patriarchal religion, I found myself in a marriage to an alcoholic husband — apparently women sometimes marry a man much like their father.
 However, I didn’t consciously know that at the time.
 Read more >>